-Trump’s busy week: NATO, the Queen and Putin
+Trump’s busy week abroad: NATO, the Queen and Putin

 Photographs by Brendan Smialowski/AFP/Getty Images

-President Donald Trump is in Brussels, Belgium, for the start of a weeklong European trip that will see him meet with NATO allies, British royalty and a longtime US adversary.
+President Donald Trump met Queen Elizabeth II on Friday, capping off the second stop of a weeklong European trip that ends with a one-on-one summit with Russian President Vladimir Putin.

-After the NATO summit wraps up on Thursday, Trump flies to the United Kingdom, where he will visit with British Prime Minister Theresa May and have tea with Queen Elizabeth II.

-He will then spend the weekend in Scotland before wrapping up his trip in Helsinki, Finland, where he will have a one-on-one meeting with Russian President Vladimir Putin on Monday.
+Trump will spend the weekend in Scotland before wrapping up his trip in Helsinki, Finland, where the meeting with Putin will take place on Monday.

+Earlier in the trip, he attended a NATO summit and held talks with British Prime Minister Theresa May.

 Follow Trump’s journey here, as seen through the lens of Brendan Smialowski, a photographer who covers the White House for Agence France-Presse.

+Trump declared that all NATO members had agreed to increase their defense spending after he told them he was “extremely unhappy.”
+French President Emmanuel Macron later rejected that assertion, saying the NATO summit communique merely reaffirmed a commitment to the alliance’s target for defense spending (2% of each country’s gross domestic product).

+Trump flew into England later in the day and attended a black-tie dinner hosted by British Prime Minister Theresa May.

 Meeting with NATO Secretary General Jens Stoltenberg, Trump resumed his criticism of allies he said are “not paying what they should” with regards to defense spending.
-Last month, Trump sent letters to NATO member countries and threatened to shift the US military presence in Europe if they don’t live up to the alliance’s target for defense spending (2% of each country’s gross domestic product).
+Last month, Trump sent letters to NATO member countries and threatened to shift the US military presence in Europe if they don’t live up to the alliance’s target for defense spending.

 During the breakfast meeting, Trump and Stoltenberg went back and forth over the importance of preserving the alliance.
 Trump singled out Germany in his remarks, telling Stoltenberg that “Germany is a captive of Russia” because it buys natural gas from Russia.
 Trump complained that the United States is expected to defend Germany despite "billions of dollars" in energy payments to Moscow.